2021 Taliban offensive: Equipment losses

 It is expected that the value and utility of the equipment will decrease significantly if, as expected, the Taliban is unable to maintain the equipment or make spare parts for some of it.
 The Taliban does have the capacity to maintain some equipment through cannibalization, skills learned from the internet, and mechanics who choose to work for the Taliban or are coerced into doing so.
 This capability is especially relevant for ground vehicles, which are more useful to the Taliban than the leftover aircraft.
 The Taliban also lacks the technical expertise to operate some captured equipment.
 For example, the Taliban lack trained pilots capable of operating Black Hawk helicopters, and likely also lack the expertise to operate some military encrypted radios and anti-IED jamming devices.
 On the other hand, the Taliban has used US-made small arms such as M16s and M4s, and could also train pilots to operate fixed-wing C-208s, PC-12s, and A-29s.
 Former US Army General Joseph Votel said that the majority of the captured equipment was not equipped with any sensitive US technology.

 The Taliban could sell captured military equipment to generate revenue for the new Taliban government, Jonathan Schroden of the CNA Corp. wrote that "it seems likely that at least some of the Taliban's newfound small arms will find their way to Kashmir, the Middle East, Africa and beyond."
 US officials expressed concern that the weapons captured by the Taliban could be handed over to US rivals or used to target US interests in the region.
 Ben Wallace, UK defence minister, expressed concern that Taliban could sell the military equipment to shadowy mercenaries, such as the Wagner Group.

 In September, images shared online on social media showed Iranian army trucks transporting US armored vehicles, which allegedly belonged to the Afghan army before the Taliban takeover, on a highway connecting the central city of Semnan to the city of Garmsar, southeast of the capital Tehran.
 The vehicles included Humvees and heavily armored mine-resistant vehicles.
 A social media channel also claimed that Iran has taken possession of some US tanks.
 Bismillah Khan Mohammadi, former Afghanistan's defense minister and one of the current leader of National Resistance Front, tweeted one of the images circulating online and called Iran a "bad neighbor."

 Human rights

 Female MPs have gone into hiding since the offensive.
+The condition of women and girls dramatically degraded, both due to new policies and to economic crisis following the take over.
+The situation of girls, now prevented from secondary education and increasingly pushed into under-age mariages in exchange of needed money, are especially concerning.